Select your language

 However, it should be noted that the evaluation of mental health problems in the population through a health survey has a number of limitations.
 These are mainly related to the fact that the estimates are based on screening instruments for psychological problems and thus are not obtained by clinical diagnostic tools, which may be more nuanced.
 Nevertheless, the results of general population health surveys are generally in line with the findings of specific mental health surveys.

 More serious mental health disorders like schizophrenia and bipolar disorders are not presented here.
 Indeed, health interview surveys are not a valid instrument to capture such complex conditions.
-Moreover, information about suicidal behaviours can be found on a specific page.
+Moreover, information about suicidal behaviors can be found on a specific page.

 Definitions